 I remember a time in my life when I was struggling with being a "good Christian."
 I thought that I had to be "good" to be good in God's eyes.
 I just wanted a list with "do this" and "don't do that" columns.
 Love your neighbor, tell the truth, pray to God.
 Don't gossip, don't lie, don't steal.

 To an extent, there is that expectation about a Christ-follower's life—that we should be "good."
 Paul's letters (basically Romans to Philemon) are filled with practical advice about living a godly life.
-But we do need to realize this one thing first: God's love for us isn't based on what we do or don't do (Ephesians 2:8-9); His love and forgiveness is a gift (John 3:16).
+But we do need to realize this one thing first: God's love for us isn't based on what we do or don't do (Ephesians 2:8-9); His love is unconditional and His forgiveness is a gift (John 3:16).
 What we do or don't do is a response to His love for us.

 None of us could ever be "good enough" to earn God's favor.
 His standard is perfection, and only Jesus ever accomplished that as a human.
 We have all fallen short of perfect (Romans 3:23), and our sins have separated us from God.
 Because God is holy (Ephesians 2:1), nothing unholy can come into His presence.
 Yet you were created for a relationship with God—a real, vibrant, intimate relationship with the Creator of the universe.

 The work for you to be "good enough" for God's forgiveness is done.
-When Jesus said, "it is finished" on the Cross, your need to be "good enough" was done away with (John 19:30).
+When Jesus said, "It is finished" on the Cross, your need to be "good enough" was done away with (John 19:30).
 If you believe that you're a sinner and need of a Savior, that Jesus Christ is that Savior and died and rose again for the forgiveness of your sins and rose again from the grave—if that is the belief of your heart—God has taken your imperfections and given you His perfection.

 God made you to glorify Him with your life (Isaiah 43:7).
 He wants to be your Father, your best friend, and your guiding light.
 Jesus said, "You are my friends if you do what I command you" (John 15:14).
 Your Creator wants to meet with you in His Word (the Bible), He wants to hear from you in prayer, and He wants to guide you down the right path (Romans 8:28; James 1:5).
 Our response to His love is to love Him back with everything we are and everything we have.